GeoLift by Recast

 We place some restrictions on the weights Wi:

-These restrictions basically mean that we are combining scaled-down versions of each donor in the synthetic control, and that the final synthetic control can’t be smaller than the smallest donor or larger than the largest one.
+These restrictions basically mean that we are combining scaled-down versions of each donor in the synthetic control, then magnifying the result to reach the scale of R(t).
+The final synthetic control lies in the convex hull of the scaled donors M * Xi(t).

 Supposing we’ve found a good combination of weights, define the synthetic control S(t) to be that weighted sum of donor regions: